 Breast cancer is the most common cancer among women and the most prevalent cancer overall.
 In 2019, over 30% of the 2 million new instances of invasive breast cancer identified worldwide were among women under the age of 50.
 One of the probable adverse effects of adjuvant chemotherapy is the suppression of ovarian function, which may lead to vasomotor symptoms, bone loss, cardiovascular illness, or sexual dysfunction (e.g. infertility).
 Fertility preservation is vital to therapy considerations, particularly for young premenopausal women.

 This thesis presents a statistical analysis framework to investigate the influential factors associated with chemotherapy-induced amenorrhea (CIA) for older and younger patients, followed by an analysis of the likelihood of menses resumption of the CIA incident.
-Approaches to missing data handling were also been compared.
-The final missing data imputation method is the MICE with the random forest based on experiments.
+Approaches to missing data handling has also been compared.
+The final missing data imputation method is the multivariate imputation by chained equations (MICE) with the random forest based on experiments.

 The Cox regression model was used for predictions because of the existence of follow-up records.
 For the analysis of the risk of CIA, both models of the patients group with age above and below 40 achieved a concordance of approximately 0.7.
 The statistically significant factors are the patient’s age at diagnosis, ER status, whether the cancer is invasive, and cycles of CMF received.
 Additional to this, for patients aged above 40 years old, the interaction terms of ER status and CMF cycles, and invasiveness of cancer and CMF cycles were also significant.
 Furthermore, the effect of the increase in age at diagnosis was different for the two sub-groups.
 Older patients will be more likely to develop CIA as their age grows, while for younger patients, their risk decreases as their age increases.
 We then performed further analysis on patients who developed CIA to investigate the likelihood of menses resumption, the resulting model yielded a concordance of approximately 0.7 and suggested patient’s age at diagnosis and the timestamp of CIA occurrence would be the influential factors associated with the resumption.